Uzairmemon1/Semester-Project/README.md

 ## 🚀 About Me
-I'm Doing Software Engineering from Mehran University of Engineering and Technology.
+--> I'm Doing Software Engineering from Mehran University of Engineering and Technology.

 ## 🛠 Skills
+--> Java
-Java, MYSQL
+--> MYSQL

 ## 🔗 Links